 It’s the same thing.

-The only difference is that we can witness the healing process on the outside of our body and not so much the inside. (and that just gave me a flashback of the time I was in the bathtub and freaked out because I realized that our skin is waterproof.
-I wasn’t high – I just think about shit way too much)
+The only difference is that we can witness the healing process on the outside of our body, but not so much the inside (and that just gave me a flashback of the time I was in the bathtub and freaked out because I realized that our skin is waterproof.
+I wasn’t high – I just think about shit way too much).

 This is also why it’s so easy to put off eating healthy until “next week”.
 If we can’t see the damage being done, it’s easy to ignore (especially when Cheetos are so fucking good).